THE PALACE TURNED 75! MARCH 18, 2017

-Come celebrate the Palace turning 75 on March 18, 2017. $20.00 ticket includes one welcome cocktail, hors d’oeuvres, birthday cake, speaker, and movie.
-The movie for the evening will be “Rage in Heaven,” the first movie shown at the Palace.
-There will also be a cash bar.
-If you can’t make the party come see the movie at 7:30.
-Box office opens at 7:00 PM and tickets are $5.00.
+Thank you for celebrating the Palace turning 75 on March 18, 2017.
+We enjoyed a welcome cocktail, hors d’oeuvres, birthday cake, speaker, and movie.
+The movie for the evening was “Rage in Heaven,” the first movie shown at the Palace.
+There was a cash bar.

 5:30 – 6:30 – Tours, Beer, Wine, Sodas, Hors d’oeuvres